LEADING OFF: Guardians rookie Kwan a hit, O's rugged start - KTVZ

 By The Associated Press

 Cleveland rookie Steven Kwan hit .469 in spring training after compiling a .301 batting average in three minor league seasons.
-So there were signs he might be able to handle big league pitching.
-He’s done more than that so far.
+So there were signs he might be able to handle big-league pitching.
+He’s done more than that.
 Kwan added to his remarkable start by going 5 for 5 as Cleveland won for the first time since changing its name to the Guardians, routing Kansas City 17-3.
 Kwan had four singles and a double, was hit by a pitch and scored four runs.
 The 24-year-old outfielder made his major league debut on opening day and is 8 for 10 in three games so far, reaching base in 12 of 14 plate appearances.

 Comments